Evilsmaher/DepthCamera/README.md

 self.present(controller, animated: true, completion: nil)
 ```

 It's as simple as creating a `RealTimeDepthViewController` and presenting it.
-You just need to state whether it is a video or a photo.
+You just need to state whether it is a `.video` or a `.photo`.
 From there, just make sure to use the completion handler to access the `URL` or the `UIImage` once you are done.

 ## Video Viewing